binnev/djangorestframework_versioning/README.md

 - The holy grail: get drf's openapi schema generator to listen to all this stuff.
 - Startup checks:
   - VersioningSerializers have transform_base declared
+- Field becomes required / nullable or reverse
+- Add value to field choices (shouldn't appear in old schema)
+- Add value to field schema and map to old value.
+E. G. Active / Failed -> Active /Failed / Retrying but for older versions Retrying should be displayed as Failed